ianhorswill/DPGD/Source/20 Part I/10 Clairvoyant programming/10 Grammars/110 Variable substitutions.md

 Reflexive “Mary”: herself
 Reflexive ?: themself
 ```
 Syntax highlighting makes it somewhat easier, but the code is still messy and confusing.
-For a method like this, there isn’t a whole lot that can be done to improve it.
+For a method like this, there isn’t much that can be done to improve it.
 But there is a useful shorthand that slightly improves this method and is quite useful for long passages of text with a few tasks embedded in them.

 Here’s the shorthand: rather than saying `[Task ?variable]`, you can just say `?variable/Task`.
 It's a small change, but it lets us write the method as:
 ```Step